HaithamMubarak/BindJS/README.md

 	<tr>
 		<td>bindjs-ref</td>
 		<td>
-			creates a reference to some bound dom element with app context.
-This is the support for one-way data binding, if the referenced bind context changed, this dom will be updated as well but not versa vice.
+			This is the support for one-way data binding.
+This is used to reference some bound dom element with app context,  			  if the referenced context is changed, this dom will be updated as well but not versa vice.
 		</td>
 	</tr>
 </table>